smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 ### Entry_Code Value Appearing in Captured Data Debug Log Viewer

 **SCANSPLF command log entries**
-- SCANSPLFST: The SCANSPLF command has started its function.
+- **SCANSPLFST**: The SCANSPLF command has started its function.
-- SCAN_PARMS: The PARAMETERS keyword value string sent to the program by the SCANSPLF command.
+- **SCAN_PARMS**: The PARAMETERS keyword value string sent to the program by the SCANSPLF command.
-- PARM_COUNT: A log entry indicating the number of scan values  found in the input parameter after parsing the PARAMETERS keyword value of the SCANSPLF command.
+- **PARM_COUNT**: A log entry indicating the number of scan values  found in the input parameter after parsing the PARAMETERS keyword value of the SCANSPLF command.
 This entry may show that no input scan values were submitted, but that the program will continue to use any registered scan values found in the SPLF Scan Rules table.
-- PARSE_PARM: A log entry showing how the results after scanning the PARAMETERS keyword value of input scan values.
+- **PARSE_PARM**: A log entry showing how the results after scanning the PARAMETERS keyword value of input scan values.
 The details entry shows the contents of the array where the input scan values are divided into even-spaced locations.
-- SCANSPLFOC: A separate "occurrence" or group of Scan Rules is set up for each unique SPLF + Job Name + SPLF Number found among the rules under a single Application code.
+- **SCANSPLFOC**: A separate "occurrence" or group of Scan Rules is set up for each unique SPLF + Job Name + SPLF Number found among the rules under a single Application code.
 This log entry documents each unique set of Scan Rule keys that is found in the rules file for a job.
-- NoRulR: SCANSPLF command has found no required rules among the Scan Rules for this Application (possibly also limited to a specific Spool File and/or Job Name, SPLNBR).
+- **NoRulR**: SCANSPLF command has found no required rules among the Scan Rules for this Application (possibly also limited to a specific Spool File and/or Job Name, SPLNBR).
-- SCANSPLF_J: A log entry showing information about the actual job selected while searching for the target spool file.
+- **SCANSPLF_J**: A log entry showing information about the actual job selected while searching for the target spool file.
-- SCANSPLF_F: A log entry showing information about the actual spool file (report) found for scanning.
+- **SCANSPLF_F**: A log entry showing information about the actual spool file (report) found for scanning.
-- SCAN_MATCH: A log entry showing one of the require scan values that was matched in the scanned report.
+- **SCAN_MATCH**: A log entry showing one of the require scan values that was matched in the scanned report.
-- SCAN_NOMCH: A log entry showing one of the required scan values that was not matched in the scanned report.
+- **SCAN_NOMCH**: A log entry showing one of the required scan values that was not matched in the scanned report.
-- SCAN_BYPAS: A scan value bypass rule registered in the SPLF Scan Rules table was found and recognized.
+- **SCAN_BYPAS**: A scan value bypass rule registered in the SPLF Scan Rules table was found and recognized.
 This scan value will be marked as matched, even though bypassed.
-- SCANSPLF_E: A fatal error was encountered and the SCANSPLF command has not completed its function.
+- **SCANSPLF_E**: A fatal error was encountered and the SCANSPLF command has not completed its function.
 Refer to the log entry detail for a status code and more information about the reason for the failure.
-- SCAN_PASS: A successful match of all required scan values; the SCANSPLF command ends normally.
+- **SCAN_PASS**: A successful match of all required scan values; the SCANSPLF command ends normally.
-- SCAN_FAIL: Not all required scan values were matched; the SCANSPLF ends abnormally and, if started by OpCon, a list of mismatched values is sent to the OpCon job information.
+- **SCAN_FAIL**: Not all required scan values were matched; the SCANSPLF ends abnormally and, if started by OpCon, a list of mismatched values is sent to the OpCon job information.
-- SCANSPLFEN: Marks the normal end of the SCANSPLF command.
+- **SCANSPLFEN**: Marks the normal end of the SCANSPLF command.
 A final completion status code may be found in the details of this log entry.
-- SCAN_ABEND:
+- **SCAN_ABEND**:
   - The SCANSPLF command processor has reported a failure.
   - If this failure was unexpected, the abnormal termination code is found in the log entry details.
   - This entry may also reflect the program's intentional forced abnormal termination due to the combination of the FAILOPT command parameter and the set of required Scan Rules that were executed.
-- SCAN_LOG: A program debug entry providing non-critical, general information about conditions detected by the SCANSPLFR program.
+- **SCAN_LOG**: A program debug entry providing non-critical, general information about conditions detected by the SCANSPLFR program.
 Refer to the entry details for more information.
-- SCAN_MATCH: A log entry registering a matched scan value.
+- **SCAN_MATCH**: A log entry registering a matched scan value.
-- SCAN_LBLNO: An indicated scan label was found, but the associated value after the label did not match the supplied scan reference value.
+- **SCAN_LBLNO**: An indicated scan label was found, but the associated value after the label did not match the supplied scan reference value.
-- FAIL_1, FAIL_2, FAIL_4, FAIL_5:
+- **FAIL_1, FAIL_2, FAIL_4, FAIL_5**:
   -   Logs a record of the fact that the final result of a SCANSPLF execution was controlled by the FAILOPT parameter set to a value of 1 - 5, indicating that required rules were either matched or not matched and that this condition was interpreted as requiring a forced task failure.
   -   These same log entry values are also used by the SCANOUTQ command, reflecting the evaluation of all executed SCANSPLF commands.
-- PASS_1, PASS_2, PASS_3, PASS_4, PASS_5:
+- **PASS_1, PASS_2, PASS_3, PASS_4, PASS_5**:
   -   Logs a record of the fact that the final result of a SCANSPLF execution was controlled by the FAILOPT parameter set to a value of 1 - 5, indicating that required rules were matched, not matched or ignored, and that this condition was interpreted as requiring the task to end normally.
   -   These same log entry values are also used by the SCANOUTQ command, reflecting the evaluation of all executed SCANSPLF commands.
-- SCANOUTQST: The SCANOUTQ command has started a new task, using the command parameters reported in this log entry.
+- **SCANOUTQST**: The SCANOUTQ command has started a new task, using the command parameters reported in this log entry.
-- SCANOUTQPA: A log entry listing the contents of the command PARAMETERS keyword.
+- **SCANOUTQPA**: A log entry listing the contents of the command PARAMETERS keyword.
 This value set is simply passed along to each execution of the SCANSPLF command.
-- SCANOUTQ_E: The command has detected an illogical condition or program error that prevents the task from being completed.
+- **SCANOUTQ_E**: The command has detected an illogical condition or program error that prevents the task from being completed.
 Refer to the log entry for an explanation.
-- SCANOUTQ_S: A log entry recording the syntax of each SCANSPLF command to be executed.
+- **SCANOUTQ_S**: A log entry recording the syntax of each SCANSPLF command to be executed.
-- SCANOUTQ_F: This entry records the final failed (abnormal) completion status of a SCANSPLF command.
+- **SCANOUTQ_F**: This entry records the final failed (abnormal) completion status of a SCANSPLF command.
-- SCANOUTQ_P: This entry records the final passed (normal) completion status of a SCANSPLF command.
+- **SCANOUTQ_P**: This entry records the final passed (normal) completion status of a SCANSPLF command.
-- SCANOUTQ_L: A general log entry made by the SCANOUTQ command, including information such as the replacement of a Dynamic Variable.
+- **SCANOUTQ_L**: A general log entry made by the SCANOUTQ command, including information such as the replacement of a Dynamic Variable.
-- SCANOUTQEN: This entry marks the normal end of the SCANOUTQ command.
+- **SCANOUTQEN**: This entry marks the normal end of the SCANOUTQ command.
 The log entry may also provide a completion status code.
-- SCANOUTQAB:
+- **SCANOUTQAB**:
   -   This entry marks the final abnormal completion of the SCANOUTQ command.
   -   The command may have forced the abnormal end according to the FAILOUTQ parameter flag setting, based on the results of all SCANSPLF commands executed.
   -   Refer to previous entries for indication of a program failure, meaning that the command could not complete its entire task.

 **Operator Replay script entries for data capture operations**
-- CAPTDATA: A log entry recording the data captured from a screen image.
+- **CAPTDATA**: A log entry recording the data captured from a screen image.
-- CAPTERR: A log entry reporting a program error code encountered while attempting to capture screen data.
+- **CAPTERR**: A log entry reporting a program error code encountered while attempting to capture screen data.
 Refer to the log entry details for the exact error message that was trapped.

 **Message Data entries for data capture operations**
-- M_MSG_BUF: The log entry shows the message data buffer used for data capture.
+- **M_MSG_BUF**: The log entry shows the message data buffer used for data capture.
 The buffer may contain only the primary message text, only the secondary (Help) message text, or both text types concatenated with one space character between them.
-- M_CAPTURE: The log entry shows the portion of data that was captured from the message text buffer.
+- **M_CAPTURE**: The log entry shows the portion of data that was captured from the message text buffer.
 This data would be referred to, for example, when the special value of \*CAPT is used in a Captured Data Response Rule.
-- M_CAPTRSPE: An error occurred during the attempt to process Captured Data Response Rules after some Message Data was captured.
+- **M_CAPTRSPE**: An error occurred during the attempt to process Captured Data Response Rules after some Message Data was captured.
-- M_DYNV_ERR: A Dynamic Variable token could not be replaced during the processing of Message Data capture.
+- **M_DYNV_ERR**: A Dynamic Variable token could not be replaced during the processing of Message Data capture.
-- M_DYNV_PRE: During Message Data capture, the string that contains a Dynamic Variable token before the token is replaced.
+- **M_DYNV_PRE**: During Message Data capture, the string that contains a Dynamic Variable token before the token is replaced.
 This is the string that contains an optional Scan Label that will be used to identify the message data desired for capture.
-- M_DYNV_RPL: During Message Data capture, the string value after a Dynamic Variable token was replaced.
+- **M_DYNV_RPL**: During Message Data capture, the string value after a Dynamic Variable token was replaced.

 **Common entries for Captured Data Response Rule processing**
-- RESPCMD0: Documents the original response command string from the rules record, before processing any embedded variables.
+- **RESPCMD0**: Documents the original response command string from the rules record, before processing any embedded variables.
-- RESPCMD1: Documents the response command string after any Dynamic Variables were replaced.
+- **RESPCMD1**: Documents the response command string after any Dynamic Variables were replaced.
-- RESPDATA: The log entry details show the profile of the Captured Data Response Rule that was processed successfully.
+- **RESPDATA**: The log entry details show the profile of the Captured Data Response Rule that was processed successfully.
 The details also include the final form of the response command, including resolution of any variable values.
-- RESPERR: The captured data response rule processor module  is reporting an error encountered during processing.
+- **RESPERR**: The captured data response rule processor module  is reporting an error encountered during processing.
 The response rule was probably not completed.
 Refer to the log entry for details about the error.
 The details also include a  profile of the Captured Data Response Rule that was being  processed.
-- ADDRPYTOK: Log of the command that sets an Operator Replay Token variable value, based on that field in the Response Rule record.
+- **ADDRPYTOK**: Log of the command that sets an Operator Replay Token variable value, based on that field in the Response Rule record.
-- OVARERR: Documents an error that occurred when the ADDRPYTOK command was executed.
+- **OVARERR**: Documents an error that occurred when the ADDRPYTOK command was executed.
-- SETDYNVAR: Log of the command that sets a Dynamic Variable value, based on that field in the Response Rule record.
+- **SETDYNVAR**: Log of the command that sets a Dynamic Variable value, based on that field in the Response Rule record.
-- DVARERR: Documents an error that occurred when the SETDYNVAR command was executed.
+- **DVARERR**: Documents an error that occurred when the SETDYNVAR command was executed.

 ## How to Use the Data Capture Logging Functions